RaymondMcGuire/KiriMath/README.md

 # Acknowledgements

-This project heavily borrowed from [Fluid Engine Dev - Jet](https://github.com/doyubkim/fluid-engine-dev)
+The source code of this project is heavily borrowed from [Fluid Engine Dev - Jet](https://github.com/doyubkim/fluid-engine-dev)